• google scholor

 The bacterial flora findings, particularly the presence of coliform bacteria, highlight significant pollution issues that impact water quality and pose risks to both human health and aquatic life.
 These findings underscore the need for effective management and pollution control measures to maintain the ecological balance and health of Manasbal Lake.

-Secondary producers
+Secondary Producers

 Zooplankton